skywalky/zesarux/README.md

 * Other features: Visualmem menu, CPU Statistics

-* Includes four easter eggs.
+* Includes five easter eggs.
 Can you find them? :)